umarcor/osvb/doc/apis/project.rst

-.. _OSVB:API:Project:
+.. _API:Project:

 Project
 #######

-This section covers the definition of an API for binding the sources and options from the :ref:`OSVB:API:Core` to the interfaces in :ref:`OSVB:API:Tool`, :ref:`OSVB:API:Runner` and :ref:`OSVB:API:Logging`.
+This section covers the definition of an API for binding the sources and options from the :ref:`API:Core` to the interfaces in :ref:`API:Tool`, :ref:`API:Runner` and :ref:`API:Logging`.
 The Project and Design management API handles tools independent information (files/filesets, primary design units, testbenches, constraints, etc.) and some tool specific parameters.